projectcalico/calico/getting-started/openshift/installation.md

 > **Note**: If you have a directory with the Calico resources, you can create the file with the command:
 > ```
-> kubectl create configmap -n tigera-operator calico-resources \
+> oc create configmap -n tigera-operator calico-resources \
 >   --from-file=<resource-directory> --dry-run -o yaml \
 >   > manifests/02-configmap-calico-resources.yaml
 > ```